 This section provides coverage for anyone who is hurt or any damages caused by you, or anyone driving your car with your permission.
 The minimum coverage required by law is $500,000.

 Section B – Accident Benefits

 The No-Fault benefits under Section B are paid to you regardless of who is considered at-fault for the accident.
-This section provides coverage for the policyholder, the driver and any passengers in the insured vehicle, pedestrians who are hit by the insured vehicle, as well as dependents and family members who were occupants of other vehicles.
+This section provides coverage for the policyholder, the driver and any passengers in the insured vehicle (including passengers in an insured rideshare vehicle), pedestrians who are hit by the insured vehicle, as well as dependents and family members who were occupants of other vehicles.
 These accident benefits include coverage for medical expenses, loss of income, housekeeping expenses, funeral expenses, and death benefits.

 Section C – Property Damage Coverage

 This section of the policy outlines the amount of coverage your insurance company will provide to cover the costs of repairs to the insured vehicle.
 Coverage is not mandatory under Section C. Most insurance companies require a damage deposit paid by the policyholder before any payments are made.

 Under the standard form auto policy, Section D outlines that your insurance policy will pay your claim if you suffer a loss or injury as a result of an uninsured driver (a driver that does not have insurance) or an unidentified driver (a hit and run, for example).
 Section D only takes effect if no claim can be made against another driver’s third-party liability policy or if the accident happens outside of Nova Scotia.

 Our dedicated car accident lawyers at Valent Legal understand the devastating impact a car accident injury can have on your physical and emotional state.
 Our team is prepared to manage your claim for you, negotiate on your behalf, gather evidence, and represent your best interests in court to ensure you get the compensation you deserve.